omnivore-app/docs.omnivore/docs/using/importing.md

 ## Importing CSV files

-Omnivore can import a list of URLs supplied as a CSV file.
-The file should be formated as with five columns and a CSV header, the columns are:
+Omnivore can import a list of URLs by supplying a CSV file containing the following columns:

 - url: unique URL (full url of the item to be imported).
 - state: Either ARCHIVED or SUCCEEDED (set to ARCHIVED to have your item archived on import).
 If the state is not specified, the item will be imported as SUCCEEDED.